Amanita merxmuelleri

-Amanita merxmuelleri is a mushroom from the Amanita genus.
-Some common names are rau-rau and piojento.
+Amanita merxmuelleri is a mushroom described by Bresinsky & Garrido from the Amanita genus.
+Common names include rau-rau and piojento.

 Description

 Amanita merxmuelleri has a 65–150 mm wide, gray-brown cap.
 When young, its cap is hemispheric to convex, whilst young, and later the cap shape is depressed.
 The flesh inside the mushroom is whitish.
 The volva is presented as irregularly placed warts on the disc.

 Range

-Amanita merxmuelleri is found in the southern part of South America in Argentina and Chile.
+Amanita merxmuelleri is found in Argentina and Chile.

 Ecology

 Amanita merxmuelleri is an ectomycorrhizal mushroom that forms a relationship with plants from the Nothofagus genus, such as N. pumilio, N. dombeyi, and N. obliqua.

 Edibility

 The mushroom is free of any dangerous chemicals found other Amanita mushrooms.
 However, eating mushrooms from the Amanita genus is not recommended.